-- 5. Care and maintenance of the saw.
-The saw shall be maintained according to the following: - a.
+5. Care and maintenance of the saw.
+The saw shall be maintained according to the following:

+- a.
 Keep it in good condition so that it's easy to start, and so that the chain will not move when the saw is idling. - b.
 Keep it clean free of spilled or leaking gas/oil, and sawdust to avoid the hazard of fire, and to provide the best grip. - c.
 Keep the chain sharp and properly adjusted on the bar. - d.
 Gloves shall be worn when sharpening the chain. - e.
 Hold hands and arms high when sharpening the chain, so that they won't be raked over the teeth. - f.
-Transportation and storage of chain saws. - (1) The fuel shall be drained from the tank and run out of the carburetor whenever a saw is to be stored, or transported in a vehicle that does not have a designated tool/saw compartment. - (2) Store so that it will not move in transit. - (3) Do not store with ropes. - (4) Never transport a saw in the crew compartment.
+Transportation and storage of chain saws. - (1) The fuel shall be drained from the tank and run out of the carburetor whenever a saw is to be stored, or transported in a vehicle that does not have a designated tool/saw compartment. - (2) Store so that it will not move in transit. - (3) Do not store with ropes. - (4) Never transport a saw in the crew compartment. - g.
+Any tool which is not in compliance with any applicable requirement shall either be identified as unsafe by tagging or locking the controls to render them inoperable or shall be physically removed from its place of operation.